Copa Libertadores: Trophy

 The tournament shares its name with the trophy, also called the Copa Libertadores or simply la Copa, which is awarded to the Copa Libertadores winner.
 It was designed by goldsmith Alberto de Gasperi, an Italian-born immigrant to Peru, in Camusso Jewelry in Lima at the behest of CONMEBOL.
 The top of the laurel is made of sterling silver, except for the football player at the top (which is made of bronze with a silver coating).

 The pedestal, which contains badges from every winner of the competition, is made of hardwood plywood.
 The badges show the season, the full name of the winning club, and the city and nation from which the champions hail.
 To the left of that information is the club logo.
 Any club which wins three consecutive tournaments has the right to keep the trophy.
-Today, the current trophy is the third in the history of the competition.
+The current trophy is the third in the history of the competition.

 Two clubs have kept the actual trophy after three consecutive wins: